List of Works

 List of Recent Works

-NOTE: All works listed below are published by Automatic Heartbreak (ASCAP).
+NOTE: All works listed below are published by Automatic Heartbreak (ASCAP), with the exception of “No One Nowhere Cares.”

-Hold Yourself Together (in progress) for voice, electric guitar/classical guitar, and synthesizer (all amplified), currently 28 minutes, excerpts have been performed at Issue Project Room (Brooklyn, NY), Brooklyn Museum (Brooklyn, NY), and Berkshire Fringe Festival (Great Barrington, MA); performed by Corey Dargel, James Moore, and Wil Smith.
+Hold Yourself Together (2011) for voice, electric guitar/classical guitar, and electric keyboard (all amplified), 28 minutes, excerpts and full versions have been performed at Issue Project Room (Brooklyn, NY), Brooklyn Museum (Brooklyn, NY), Berkshire Fringe Festival (Great Barrington, MA), and the 92nd Street Y Tribeca (New York, NY); performed by Corey Dargel, James Moore, and Wil Smith.

-Every Day Is the Same Day (in progress) for voice and violin with digital looping, 50 minutes, excerpts have been performed at BAM Café (Brooklyn, NY), Joe’s Pub (New York, NY), and The Stone (New York, NY), performed by Corey Dargel and Cornelius Dufallo.
+Every Day Is the Same Day (2011) for voice and violin with digital looping, 27 minutes, performed at BAM Café (Brooklyn, NY), Joe’s Pub (New York, NY), and The Stone (New York, NY), performed by Corey Dargel and Cornelius Dufallo.
+Also performed at Mobtown Modern (Baltimore, MD) by Corey Dargel and Courtney Orlando and at a co-production by St. Paul Chamber Orchestra, the Walker Art Center, and Kate Nordstrum Projects (St. Paul, MN) by Corey Dargel and Todd Reynolds.

 Say Yes (2011) for voice and electric guitar quartet (all amplified), 20 minutes, premiered May 11, 2011, as part of the MATA Festival at (le) Poisson Rouge (New York, NY), performed by Corey Dargel and Dither Quartet.